Dollar-cost averaging (DCA) calculator for NEAR Protocol (NEAR) backtesting

 Profit/Loss every 7 days

-NEAR’s token economy is built around the NEAR token, a unit of value on the platform that enables token holders to use applications on NEAR, participate in network governance, and earn token rewards by staking to the network.
+NEAR is used to enable developers and entrepreneurs to easily and sustainably build applications that secure high-value assets like money and identity while making them performant and usable enough for consumers to access.
+The NEAR token is the unit of value on the platform, which enables token holders to use applications on NEAR, participate in network governance, and earn token rewards by staking to the network.

 What is a DCA-CC Calculator and How to Use it?